cyberphor/scripts/README.md

 # A Wiki for Scripting
-> Includes examples of scripts written in BASH, PowerShell, Python, Ruby, and Zeek.
+> Includes scripts I've written in BASH, PowerShell, Python, Ruby, and Zeek.

 * [BASH](/BASH/)
 * [PowerShell](/PowerShell/)